What is Social Media Management for HVAC?

 For TikTok, consider video posts that show your followers what their central air unit should look and sound like when it’s running optimally.

-Once you have a good amount of content to share, it may help utilize a social media planning tool.
+Once you have a good amount of content to share, it may help you utilize a social media planning tool.
 A social media planning tool will make it easier to schedule HVAC social media posts, create captions, upload your content, and distribute it to various platforms.

 HubSpot, Sprout Social, and Hootsuite are all examples of social media planning tools.
 With a social media planning tool, you can also keep track of post stats and see how many people interacted with a certain post.